aar809/nba_stats_scraping/README.md

 - Pandas

 Tutorials followed:
 - Nick from 'Nick's Niches' Youtube channel. (source: https://www.youtube.com/watch?v=xxI5tomlDoc&list=PLTUcfu017zJCI7ENgSEK2NjwKp_MJocVL&index=4).
-I want to thank Nick for creating such a brilliant video series targeting a perfect combination of my interests of data and basketball.
+I want to thank Nick for creating such a brilliant video series targeting a perfect combination of my interests in data and basketball.
 Please check out his videos if you are interested as well.